Elena' s AI Blog

 loaded_model = tf.keras.models.load_model("model_4")

 Next, the loaded model is evaluated with the test dataset.
-It got an accuracy of .985, which is pretty good!
-However, it is always nice to check the not well-predicted samples.
+The reloaded model reached an accuracy of 0.9845, confirming that a SavedModel keeps its performance after reloading.
+It is still useful to inspect the not well-predicted samples.
 Knowing the wrong predictions could give us ideas on how to improve our model.
 For instance, we could add more bird samples in their respective training folders.

 # Evaluate on the full test dataset